VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 |The memory in structures is stored as stacks.|The memory in classes is stored as heaps.|

 #### Discuss prefix and postfix operators.
 In the prefix version (i.e., ++i), the value of i is incremented, and the value of the expression is the new value of i.
+Prefix operator returns the reference to the incremented variable.
 In the postfix version (i.e., i++), the value of i is incremented, but the value of the expression is the original value of i.

 #### What is the difference between new and malloc()?